paybondpaybond

 Kit / Gateway (POST /harbor/intents/{id}/fund)x-paybond-payment-authorization: Payment …Keeps Authorization: Bearer free for tenant API key auth

-Gateway translates x-paybond-payment-authorizationAuthorization: Payment when forwarding to Harbor.
+Gateway translates x-paybond-payment-authorizationAuthorization: Payment when forwarding.
 Response headers (WWW-Authenticate, Payment-Receipt, Cache-Control, x402-compat payment-required / payment-response) pass through unchanged.

 Invalid credentials